Tskalka/DataStructureTutorial/1-Stacks.md

 print(reversed_list)
 #Output [5, 4, 3, 2, 1]
 ```
-By using pop to remove and return the last values of the list.
-Then you can push the last values to the beginning of an empty list.
+By using pop to remove and return the last values of the list, you can then push the popped values to the empty new list.
 ## Test your knowledge problem